You can protect yourself!

 Climate-Proof is all about helping you see what’s coming, where you want to live, and what you can do to protect yourself and your community.

 David Stookey is the author of Climate-Proof Your Personal Finances.
 He worries and asks questions about how to make his family resilient in the face of many growing costs from climate change.
 Back in 2010 he began collecting and publishing stories and advice, determining how climate-proof specific American towns are, and speaking on these topics.

-My other roles have included CEO of venture-backed firms in software, AIDS research, and medical diagnostic systems, VP in a McGraw-Hill subsidiary, Hong Kong’s leading debt collector, consultant in Tehran, solo transatlantic sailboat racer, and Harvard MBA.
-My urge to find and spread useful ideas pushed me to be a business-literacy trainer to Fortune 500 firms, editor and publisher of a little magazine on open-water rowing, and compiler of an online directory for cruising sailors.
+David’s previous roles have included CEO of venture-backed firms in software, AIDS research, and medical diagnostic systems, VP of an economic forecasting service, Hong Kong’s leading debt collector, consultant in Tehran, solo transatlantic sailboat racer, and Harvard MBA.
+He has lived off the grid for a few years.
+His urge to find and spread useful ideas pushed him to become a business-literacy trainer to Fortune 500 firms, editor and publisher of a little magazine on open-water rowing, and compiler of an online directory for cruising sailors.

 A few of the endorsements for David’s writing: